Suburb overview

 Growth: Low Rental Demand: Moderate Investor Sentiment: Low

 Capital-growth expectations for Bowen are modest for 2026 — incomes 23% below the QLD median of $90,298 suggest gains will lag headline metro markets.
-Rental coverage runs at ~78% of the typical mortgage ($1,170/month rent vs $1,500/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 39/100 places Bowen in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~78% of the typical mortgage ($1,170/month rent vs $1,500/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Bowen is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Bowen a good suburb for investment?

-Bowen scores 39/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 11,205, median household income of $69,836/year and median weekly rent of $270.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Bowen suits you depends on your strategy, but the fundamentals are concrete: a population of 11,205, a median household income of $69,836/year and median weekly rent of $270.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Bowen?

-The main demand drivers in Bowen are a median household income of $69,836/year, a dwelling mix that is 72% separate houses, roughly 3 schools and 4 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Bowen are a median household income of $69,836/year, a dwelling mix that is 72% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Bowen?